SoulSight/Stylus/README.md

 ##### Data Preparation

-Currently, Stylus console only handles RDF data sets in NTriples format (support on other formats is coming soon).
+> Currently, Stylus console only handles RDF data sets in NTriples format (support for other formats is coming soon).

-Change the path where Stylus executable console locates and run `Stylus.Console.exe`.
-Then run these commands to prepare the data:
+Change the directory to the location of Stylus executable console (the SLN file is `src/Stylus/Stylus.Tools.sln`), and run `Stylus.Console.exe`.
+Then execute these commands to prepare the data:

 - `prepare <nt_filename> [<path_to_paired_nt_file>]`: pair the RDF triples
 - `scan <path_to_paired_nt_file>`: generate the xUDT information